jeffmer/JeffsBangleAppsDev/apps/widancs-old/README.md

-## iPhone notifications for Bangle.js - Version for modified firmware
+## iPhone notifications for Bangle.js

 This widget allows you to answer or cancel iPhone incoming calls and also displays messages and notifications.
 It connects to the Apple Notification Center Service which is already on all iPhones, so you do not need to install any additional iPhone apps to use this widget.